By Jessica Chrisman, Certified Family Nurse Practitioner

 Stress and conditions associated with it, such as fatigue and depression are known to lower the sexual desire in women.
-Stress has also been associated with irregular and painful menstrual cycle.
+Stress can cause an effect on hormones associated with irregular and painful menstrual cycles.

 Stress has an especially negative effect on women after childbirth.
 Post-pregnancy depression and anxiety are often related to stress and can have an effect on the mother-baby bonding process.

 PMS (premenstrual syndrome) and stress also have a strong connection.
 The unpleasant symptoms of PMS, such as mood swings and bloating, can cause stress and on the flip side, stress can make PMS worse.

 Menopause is a stressful period in the lives of most women and causes abnormal changes in hormonal levels.
 Other common symptoms of menopause, such as hot flashes, mood swings, and irritability can also act as stressors or be caused by stress.

 The autonomic nervous system stimulates the production of testosterone, which is the primary sex hormone in men.
 It also regulates sexual arousal by controlling the sympathetic nervous system.